ITzTravelInTime/TINURecovery/README.md

 SimulatableDetectable:

-- A protocol for objects that needs to have simulated debug states.
+- A set of protocols for objects that needs to have simulated debug states.

     Example usage: